Menu

 The Consumer Insurance Act 2013 was introduced to clarify what information they need to disclose to insurers.

-One of the main changes was a move away from voluntary disclosure by consumers and instead put the burden on insurers to ask the right questions to find out relevant information about people’s medical situations.
+One of the main changes was the move away from voluntary disclosure by consumers and, instead, putting the burden on insurers to ask the right questions to obtain relevant information about people’s medical situations.

-For that reason, honesty is imperative when answering questions on the phone, in a paper, or online application.
+Therefore, honesty is imperative when answering questions on the phone, on paper, or in an online application.

 Insurers will use your responses alongside statistical data from other sources to determine a level of risk and offer HIV life insurance cover based on that or decline the cover if they feel the risk is too high.